ms-iot/lightning/README.md

 You can now build the application.
 Please refer to the [Hello Blinky Sample](HelloBlinky.htm) for details on how to build and deploy an application.

 ###Iterate in the Nuget Package
-Now you need to make changes to the Nuget Package, you’ll need to uninstall it first.
+Now you need to make changes to the Nuget Package, you'll need to uninstall it first.
 Right click on the Project in the solution and select *Manage Nuget Packages*.

 Now Uninstall the Galileo SDK by clicking the uninstall button: